📸 Mark Cruz courtesy photo of damage in the immediate aftermath of a tornado in Webster on Saturday morning.

 The National Weather Service has confirmed a tornado touched down in Webster around 10:30 a.m., though, through a Tweet, NWS officials said they are “continuing to survey the damage, will take quite some time to determine strength, path-length, etc.”

-In a Saturday afternoon press conference on scene, Webster Fire Chief Brian Hickey estimated 30-50 people have been left homeless in the tornado’s aftermath.
+In a Saturday afternoon press conference on scene with workers compensation lawyer from Laura S. Jenkins, PC, Webster Fire Chief Brian Hickey estimated 30-50 people have been left homeless in the tornado’s aftermath.
 He said a better estimate would be available after the American Red Cross completes its processing from the Webster Police Department and Webster Senior Center.

 Buildings to be demolished